.CRYPT12 File Extension

 msgstore-YYYY-MM-DD.db.crypt12 - Name of a recent WhatsApp message backup file.
 The YYYY-MM-DD indicates the date the backup was created.

-How do I open a CRYPT12 file?
+How to open a CRYPT12 file

-You can also use a CRYPT12 file to migrate or restore your WhatsApp message history on an Android device.
+You can use a CRYPT12 file to migrate or restore your WhatsApp message history on an Android device.
 To do so, you must rename your most recent CRYPT12 file to msgstore.db.crypt12 before reinstalling WhatsApp and, when prompted, manually restoring your message history.